-Dubbing movies and TV is the next frontier for machine learning and AI
+Every movie and TV show could soon be dubbed into any language you want

 The implications could be sweeping.
-In the grand vision of auto-dubbers, any piece of video content will one day be available in a custom language at the flick of a button — and, even better, fully feel like the original.
-The resulting world would be one of seamless interchangeability: a piece of entertainment would emanate not from a particular place but pop up unexpectedly as the seeming creation of whatever language its viewer wants to watch it.
-As Forrest Gump famously said: “das Leben ist wie eine Schachtel Schokolade.”
+In the grand vision of auto-dubbers, any video content, from “Squid Game” on down, will one day be available in a custom language at the flick of a button.
+Even more important, it would fully feel like the original.

+The resulting world would be one of seamless interchangeability: a piece of entertainment would emanate not from a particular place, but pop up unexpectedly as the seeming creation of whatever language its viewer wants to watch it.
+As Forrest Gump famously said, “das Leben war wie eine Schachtel Schokoladen.”

 “The potential here is so big,” said Scott Mann, a Hollywood director who co-founded one of these start-ups, Flawless.
 “Most of us are not even aware how much great content is in the world.
 Now we can watch it.”

-Yet for all its shimmering cross-culturalism, hidden social implications abound in an easy-dub world.
-Entertainment could lose its local flavor, for one thing.
-Or cosmopolitan consumers may never be exposed to the sounds of a foreign language.
+Yet for all its shimmering cross-culturalism, hidden and often dark social implications abound.
+Entertainment in an easy-dub time could lose all of its local flavor.
+Consumers around the world, meanwhile, may never be exposed to the sounds of a foreign language.

 Dubbing has long been a painstaking exercise, and that’s before anyone even watches.

-Traditional dubbing often works like this: A studio or local distributor — having decided it wants to put out a movie with local-language dialogue — pays to translate a script, hires a set of voice actors to play the characters, rents out engineering equipment, puts the actors through numerous voice takes, records them and then splices their readings back into the original video — a mighty grapple to achieve a smooth final product.
+Traditional dubbing often works like this.
+A studio or local distributor, having decided it wants a local-language release, pays to translate a script, hire a set of voice actors to play the characters, rent out engineering equipment, put the actors through numerous voice takes, record them and then splice their readings back into the original video — a mighty grapple to achieve a smooth final product.
 The whole process can take months.

-With auto-dubbing, the process can be simplified to work like this: The original actor records five minutes of random text in their own language.
-Then the machines take over: A neural network learns the actor’s voice, a program takes that vocal information and applies it to a digital translation of the script, and then the AI spits out perfectly timed lines from the film in the foreign language and drops them into the action.
-The whole process could take just a few weeks.
+Auto-dubbing can work like this.
+The original actor records five minutes of random text in their own language.
+Then the machines take over: A neural network learns the actor’s voice, a program digests that vocal information and applies it to a digital translation of the script, then the AI spits out perfectly timed lines from the film in the foreign language and drops them into the action.
+The whole process could take weeks.

 “We have the technology to fill a big gap,” said Oz Krakowski, chief marketing officer of deepdub, a Dallas- and Tel Aviv-based start-up that employs essentially this process.
 “We can give studios what they want and give consumers a totally unique experience.”
 The company is about to put its claim to the test.
 It is releasing “Every Time I Die,” a 2019 thriller whose English-language version is on Netflix, in Spanish and Portuguese versions dubbed entirely by AI.

-Companies take a range of approaches to auto-dubbing.
-Deepdub focuses more on the audio, digitally redeploying the original actor’s voice off a machine translation, but leaving the video unchanged.
-Another firm, London-based Papercup, doubles down on this tack, using “synthetic voices.”
+Auto-dubbing companies take a range of approaches.
+Deepdub focuses on the audio, digitally redeploying the original actor’s voice off a machine translation, but leaving the video unchanged.
+Another firm, London-based Papercup, doubles down on this tack, using so-called synthetic voices.

 Flawless goes the other way, relying on live (and labor-intensive) voice actors but editing on-screen lips and faces so they look like they’re actually speaking the language.
 All three companies bring humans into the process at various points for quality control.